Sayan-Paul/Graph-Algorithms/README.md

 Python implementation of graph structure and some common algorithms

 A graph is a representation of a set of objects where some pairs of objects are connected by links.
-The interconnected objects are represented by mathematical abstractions called vertices, and the links that connect some pairs of vertices are called edges.[1]
+The interconnected objects are represented by mathematical abstractions called vertices, and the links that connect some pairs of vertices are called edges.
 Typically, a graph is depicted in diagrammatic form as a set of dots for the vertices, joined by lines or curves for the edges.
 The edges may be directed or undirected.

 Breadth First Search: